mepp/autochimp/readme.txt

 * Basic UI for keeping a mailing list in sync with your site's users.

 == Upgrade Notice ==

+= 2.15 =

+All users of BuddyPress should update.

 = 2.14 =